Understand Candy Portions

 Make a Plan

-During the holidays, there will be treats at many events.
+During the winter holiday season, treats will be featured at many events.
 Think about when and how you want to treat yourself, so you are not faced with making on-the-spot decisions.
 You can also prepare for holiday events by choosing a lighter lunch or incorporating a brisk walk into your day.

 Focus on Favorites

-Whether it’s your favorite candy cane or chocolate truffles, everyone has a few favorite holiday treats.
+Whether you love candy canes or prefer chocolate truffles, everyone has a few favorite holiday treats.
 Enjoy these special treats and skip the rest or swap them for lower-calorie alternatives.